Becky Hart | Apr 6, 2023

 Yes, to both!
 Seven Corners offers group travel insurance for groups traveling both domestically within the United States and outside their home country.

 While buying travel insurance might be one of the most important parts of planning, we know it isn’t the most fun.
-You’d probably rather make dinner reservations and find the perfect vacation rental than get everyone to fill out an insurance form.
+You’d probably rather make dinner reservations and find the perfect vacation rental than get everyone to shop for travel insurance.
 The good news is that Seven Corners group travel insurance can make the process simple.
 In case you’re not convinced, here are four reasons your next family/girls’/school/voluntourism group needs travel insurance.

 Because your domestic health insurance typically does not provide coverage when you travel internationally, you would be responsible for the expenses incurred if you get sick or hurt as well as navigating the medical system in another country on your own.
 However, that’s how travel medical insurance can help you.